Robeco, The Investments Engineers

 Source: Robeco, Kenneth French Data Library, Greenwood, Shleifer, and You (2019).

 The graphic displays industry price run-ups and subsequent performance from US industries from 1926-2024.
 The blue line indicates the average rebased price index of 51 detected industry-wide bubbles.
-Of these 23 saw a maximum drawdown of at least 40% (magenta) in the two years that followed, and 28 that did not experience such drawdown (green).
+Of these 23 saw a maximum drawdown of at least 40% (magenta) in the two years that followed, and 28 that did not experience such drawdown (purple).

 Other bubbling indicators